-A third interesting avenue is to explore other learning approaches for deriving linking theories from realistic children's input.
+Another interesting avenue is to explore other learning approaches for deriving linking theories from realistic children's input.
 As mentioned, we provided an existence proof using the Tolerance and Sufficiency Principles as the core learning principles, but there are many other learning approaches that may be cognitively plausible (e.g., Bayesian inference (Perfors, Tenenbaum, Griffiths, & Xu, 2011), variational learning (Yang, 2002, 2004, 2012)).
-Future work can thus see if these other learning approaches are able to derive UTAH and rUTAH from children's input and, if so, whether rUTAH retains its learnability advantage.
+Future work can thus see if these other learning approaches are able to derive UTAH and rUTAH from children's input and, if so, whether rUTAH is derivable while UTAH isn't.